Hairstylist and Makeup Artist

 What is your single favorite part of the job?

-Asked by GeoffM over 12 years ago
+Asked by GeoffM almost 13 years ago

 There are so many favorite parts!
 Aside from being able to play dress-up and experiment with fun products, I LOVE the relationships that I have with my clients.
 Being with them through stressful/exciting/happy times is an honor.
 It is really special to be able to make someone look and feel great during an important moment.
 Now that I am a freelance artist, being 100% mobile has taken me to some exciting places (Ireland, Mexico, and around the US) and I am ready for more.